SUPPLIER CODE OF CONDUCT

 AARON’S COMMITMENT TO THE USE OF CONFLICT-FREE MINERALS

-Aaron’s, Inc. supports efforts to further the humanitarian goal of ending the violence and human rights abuses in the mining of certain minerals in the Democratic Republic of Congo and surrounding countries (collectively, the “DRC”).
+Aaron’s, LLC supports efforts to further the humanitarian goal of ending the violence and human rights abuses in the mining of certain minerals in the Democratic Republic of Congo and surrounding countries (collectively, the “DRC”).
 We are committed to supporting legitimate commercial ventures in the region and to refraining from actions, directly or indirectly, which contribute to the financing of such conflict or the support of such abuses.

 Aaron’s is fully committed to complying with applicable U.S. federal, state and local legislation, as well as, applicable regulatory requirements, intended to address these humanitarian and commercial concerns.
 Rules adopted by the U.S. Securities Exchange Commission (“SEC”), as required under the Dodd-Frank Act, impose disclosure and reporting requirements on the use of “conflict minerals” (tantalum, tin, tungsten and gold, or “3TGs”) in manufactured products, if such minerals originated in the DRC.